ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ### OS Questions <a name="os-inputs"></a>

-Some OSes can have a list of specific questions.
+Some OSs can have a list of specific questions.
 If that is the case, the `inputs` key contains a list of questions.

 Example of specific questions for Windows Server 2022 Standard (Core):